 A CEO sets his/her own OKRs and measures them against those objectives.
 This helps ensure that the CEO’s priorities remain consistent throughout the organization.
 As such, the CEO must understand how each department works and what metrics it needs to meet.

 The CEO must set OKRs aligned with the company's overall goals and needs to be cascaded.
 For example, the CEO might set OKRs like this:

 - Increase revenue by 10% per quarter over the next 12 months.

 - Reduce the cost of goods sold by 5%.

 - Grow market share by 15%.

 They would roll this cascading OKR down to each team member to know exactly what they need to do to contribute to the success of your business.
-The individual OKRs cascade deep into the organization to create a clear picture of success; now, you need to get in the Rhythm of Work to get your strategy done!
+The individual OKRs cascade deep into the organization to create a clear picture of success; now, you must get in the Rhythm of Work to complete your strategy!

 As you can see, OKRs are a great way to build a cohesive team, improve productivity, and increase overall organizational effectiveness with our OKR template and expertise in setting key results.
 Contact us to learn how Rhythm Systems can help you implement OKRs in your organization to increase revenue and encourage employee engagement so that your organization can realize the benefits of OKRs when setting goals.